-Cybersecurity provider Palo Alto Networks (NASDAQ:PANW) reported results in line with analyst expectations in Q1 FY2023 quarter, with revenue up 25.3% year on year to $1.56 billion.
-The company expects that next quarter's revenue would be around $1.64 billion, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Palo Alto Networks made a GAAP profit of $20 million, improving on its loss of $103.6 million, in the same quarter last year.
+Cybersecurity provider Palo Alto Networks (NASDAQ:PANW) reported results in line with analyst expectations in Q2 FY2023 quarter, with revenue up 25.7% year on year to $1.66 billion.
+However, guidance for the next quarter was less impressive, coming in at $1.71 billion at the midpoint, being 1.59% below analyst estimates.
+Palo Alto Networks made a GAAP profit of $84.2 million, improving on its loss of $93.5 million, in the same quarter last year.

 - The company reconfirmed revenue guidance for the full year, at $6.88 billion at the midpoint